Qualified Attorneys for Health Care Professionals Denied by the DEA

-If you are experiencing an unfair setback in your DEA application process, an experienced attorney might be able to help.
+If you are experiencing an unfair setback in your DEA application process, an experienced DEA Applications and denials attorney might be able to help.
 Please contact Oberheiden, P.C. as soon as possible.

 What Can I Do if the DEA Denies My Application for DEA Registration?

 - An Order to Show Cause a document that explains the reasons for denying your application and gives you the opportunity to explain why it should be approved instead.